renatoGarcia/icecream-cpp/README.md

 #### Exception types

-Types inheriting from `std::exception` will print the response of `std::exception::what()` method.
-If besides that it inherits from `boost::exception` the response of `boost::diagnostic_information()` will be print too.
+Types inheriting from `std::exception` will print the return of `std::exception::what()` method.
+If beyond that it inherits from `boost::exception` too, the response of `boost::diagnostic_information()` will be also printed.

 The code: